-The Regulator also has a duty to exercise its functions in a way that minimises interference and is (as far as is possible) proportionate, consistent, transparent and accountable.
+The Regulator of Social Housing also has a duty to exercise its functions in a way that minimises interference and is (as far as is possible) proportionate, consistent, transparent and accountable.

-These requirements underpin how the Regulator carries out all of its functions.
+These requirements underpin how the Regulator of Social Housing carries out all of its functions.

 In England, registered providers of social housing are categorised as private registered providers or local authority registered providers and private registered providers are subdivided into profit-making and non-profit.
-Profit-making registered providers are subject to a slightly different regulatory regime and are not subject to some of the statutory powers of the Regulator.
+Profit-making registered providers are subject to a slightly different regulatory regime and are not subject to some of the statutory powers of the Regulator of Social Housing.
 Local authority registered providers are regulated only in respect of the consumer regulation objective.

-Regulatory standards have been set by the Regulator with the most recent coming into effect on 1st April, 2015.
+Regulatory standards have been set by the Regulator of Social Housing with the most recent coming into effect on 14th July, 2017.
 There are three economic standards (governance and financial viability; value for money; and rent) and four consumer standards (tenant involvement and empowerment; home; tenancy and neighbourhood; and community).
 Revised rent standard guidance was issued to accompany the rent standard.
 A Code of Practice was issued to supplement the governance and financial viability standard.
-All of this is supplemented by "regulating the standards" most recently published by the Regulator in December 2016.
+All of this is supplemented by "regulating the standards" most recently published by the Regulator of Social

-This sets out more information about how the Regulator will regulate in practice and how it will gain assurances in order to form judgments on registered providers of social housing.
+Housing in July 2017.
+This sets out more information about how the Regulator of Social Housing will regulate in practice and how it will gain assurances in order to form judgments on registered providers of social housing.

-The Regulator continues to provide proactive regulation of the economic standards, but in relation to the consumer standards the Regulator takes a more reactive approach with the use of its statutory powers being restricted to instances where there is a risk of serious detriment to tenants.
+The Regulator of Social Housing continues to provide proactive regulation of the economic standards, but in relation to the consumer standards the Regulator of Social Housing takes a more reactive approach with the use of its statutory powers being restricted to instances where there is a risk of serious detriment to tenants.
 There is no such restriction in the context of any potential breach of one of the economic standards.

-The Regulator has enforcement powers including powers to require information, to make appointments to a private registered provider's board, to issue enforcement notices and penalties, to require payment of compensation to tenants and to outsource management functions as well as to conduct inquiries.
-The Regulator also has statutory powers under the moratorium under the 2008 Act in the event of the insolvency of a registered provider of social housing and (if and when brought into force) it would have the power to ask the court to appoint a housing administrator under the special administration provisions incorporated within the Housing and Planning Act 2016 (see "Risk Factors" for a discussion of housing administration and the 2008 Act moratorium more generally).
+The Regulator of Social Housing has enforcement powers including powers to require information, to make appointments to a private registered provider's board, to issue enforcement notices and penalties, to require payment of compensation to tenants and to outsource management functions as well as to conduct inquiries.
+The Regulator of Social Housing also has statutory powers under the moratorium under the 2008 Act in the event of the insolvency of a registered provider of social housing, and under The Insolvency of Registered Providers of Social Housing Regulations 2018, which are currently in draft form but are expected to come into effect imminently, it would have the power to ask the court to appoint a housing administrator under the special administration provisions incorporated within the Housing and Planning Act 2016 (see "Risk Factors" for a discussion of housing administration and the 2008 Act moratorium more generally).

-As the Regulator takes a risk-based proportionate approach it regulates registered providers of social housing differently depending upon its judgment as to their level of risk exposure.
+As the Regulator of Social Housing takes a risk-based proportionate approach it regulates registered providers of social housing differently depending upon its judgment as to their level of risk exposure.
 In particular, registered providers of social housing that own fewer than a thousand social housing units are subject to a different and lighter level of regulatory engagement than larger registered providers of social housing.